 The Metropolitan Police team regularly briefs staff and businesses around the airport on what to look out for and how to report anything suspicious.
 They’re happy to chat to passengers to explain what they do – feel free to ask.

 Our Project Servator team also partners with other forces, so you may see City of London Police and British Transport Police as you pass through the airport.

 Together, we’ve got it covered

-All staff that work at London City Airport attend regular security training and briefings to ensure they are up-to-date with the latest threat information and security practices, including how to be vigilant for and report suspicious activity.
+All LCY staff attend regular security training and briefings to stay up to date with the latest threat information and security practices, including how to stay vigilant and report suspicious activity.

-In addition we engage regularly with community groups to act as extra eyes and ears and help the police protect the airport from criminal and terrorist activity.
+We also connect with local community groups who act as extra eyes and ears to help police protect the airport from criminal and terrorist activity.

 CCTV and Automated Number Plate Recognition (ANPR)

-Our in-house screening process ensures security compliance with international regulations, whilst CCTV and ANPR cameras provide twenty-four hour surveillance capability across the airport.
-Furthermore, at London City Airport the CCTV is monitored 24/7 by trained operators who work very closely with Police and Security staff.
+Our in-house screening process ensures our security measures comply with international regulations.
+CCTV and ANPR cameras provide surveillance across the airport, monitored 24/7 by trained operators who work closely with police and security staff.